bean-mhm/digit-recognition/README.md

-Once we know how every weight and bias affects the averaged cost value for a given batch (subset of the training dataset), or in other words, the gradient of the cost with respect to the weights and biases, we can adjust the weights and biases in the opposite direction of the gradient to make the cost function get smaller.
+Once we know how every weight and bias affects the averaged cost value for a given batch (subset of the training dataset), or in other words, the gradient of the cost with respect to the weights and biases, we can adjust the weights and biases in the opposite direction of the gradient to make the cost smaller.

 ```
 new_weight = old_weight - (gradient * learning_rate)